-Caboo really are genius when it comes to sourcing fabrics – both their Cotton Blend and Organic Cotton carriers offer a lovely level of support and stretch, without being too thick or hot to wear.
+Caboo really is genius when it comes to sourcing fabrics – both their Cotton Blend and Organic Cotton carriers offer a lovely level of support and stretch, without being too thick or hot to wear.
 The ‘Lite’ version has slightly less fabric so is even lighter to wear; but as the fabric pieces are narrower than the regular Caboo versions, they tend to be outgrown once your baby is around 3months+.

 Quick and Easy to Use

-The Caboo comes in two parts – the first you simply pop over your head like a t-shirt, before adjusting the size using the two sets of rings.
+The Close Caboo comes in two parts – the first you simply pop over your head like a t-shirt, before adjusting the size using the two sets of rings.
 You then pop your baby into the cross of fabric made by the sling on your front, and lastly tie the support band around you both.

 Great for Supporting Breastfeeding

-The Caboo is also very simple to adjust to use as a breastfeeding aid – without needing to take off the sling you can reposition your baby into a reclined feeding position, using the rings to loosen the fabric appropriately.
+The Close Caboo is also very simple to adjust to use as a breastfeeding aid – without needing to take off the sling you can reposition your baby into a reclined feeding position, using the rings to loosen the fabric appropriately.

 Please note that this is not a hands-free breastfeeding position as you will still need to support your baby’s head with your hand or arm.